oVirt/ovirt-site/source/release/3.1/index.html.md

 *   It is now possible to create bridgeless logical networks, previously all logical network were represented using a bridge ([Features/Design/Network/Bridgeless_Networks](Features/Design/Network/Bridgeless_Networks)).
 *   Hot plugging and unplugging of virtual Network Interface Cards from virtual machines is now supported ([Features/HotplugNic](Features/HotplugNic)).
 *   Support for port mirroring, allowing all network traffic to be mirrored to a specific virtual machine, has been added ([Features/PortMirroring](Features/PortMirroring)).
-*   Previously, all logical networks were considered mandatroy for all hosts in a cluster.
+*   Previously, all logical networks were considered mandatory for all hosts in a cluster.
 Hosts that were not attached to all logcal networks in the cluster were marked non-responsive.
 Administrators now have the option to mark specific logical networks as non-mandatory, bypassing this behavior ([Features/Design/Network/Required_Networks](Features/Design/Network/Required_Networks)).

 ### Interfaces